-A student who believes his or her dismissal from the College has occurred in error may appeal the dismissal.
+A student that has been dismissed from Bellin College may appeal for readmission to the College one time only.

 The student appeal must be communicated in writing and the appeal must:

-- Be received within 10 working days of receipt of dismissal notice. - Include a detailed narrative, along with any supporting documentation, explaining why the student believes the dismissal was made in error. - Include student's contact information, including address, home telephone and cell phone numbers and email address.
+- Be received by the College within 10 working days of receipt of notice of dismissal. - Identify an extenuating circumstance contributing to the dismissal from the College. - Identify behavioral changes that will contribute to the student's success if the appeal for readmission is granted. - Include student's contact information, address, home telephone and cell phone numbers, and email address.
 Submit the appeal to the appropriate Dean as outlined below.

-Reason for Dismissal:

-Academic Misconduct

-Non-Academic Misconduct

-Reasons outlined in "Dismissal from Bellin College"
+Reason for Dismissal: Student writes appeal to: Academic Misconduct Dean of Student Services Non-Academic Misconduct Dean of Allied Health Sciences Reasons outlined in "Dismissal from Bellin College" Dean of Allied Health Sciences

-Student writes appeal to:

-Dean of Student Services

-Dean of Nursing

-Dean of Nursing